 10- Blood draw

-General nursing care, vital signs checking, POC testing, Foley’s catheter change, Central line dressing care.
+General nursing care, vital signs checking, POC testing, Foley’s catheter change, Central line dressing care, etc.

 1- Primary & medical follow-up

-The HHC physician together with HHC team provides home health care patients with required primary and medical follow-up to allow for appropriate management of chronic and acute problem in the community at the patient’s own home including medication refill service.
+The HHC physician together with HHC team provides home health care patients with required primary and medical follow-up to allow for appropriate management of chronic and acute medical problems at the patient’s own home including medication refill service.

 2- Medical evaluation